 Oatmeal Pumpkin Balls

-Some dogs struggle with dry skin and coat, and oatmeal is natural soother for this problem!
+Some dogs struggle with dry skin and coat, and oatmeal is a natural soother for this problem!
 Pumpkin also helps to deliver Omega fatty acids to the hair follicles, not to mention it tastes amazing.

 You will need: